-There are 12 residence halls on campus.
-Each hall serves a different type of community, and provide a variety of programs and spaces to relax, study, and play.
-All halls offer smoke-free environments.
+There are 13 residence halls total on-campus.
+Each hall serves a different type of community, and provides a variety of programs and spaces to relax, study, and play.
+Amenities like the outdoor pool, sand volleyball court, hammock graden, grills, and fire pits are available to all residents for use.

 Here is a list of the halls and a brief description of their unique qualities.